You Can Take A Sip Of History, Thanks To These Local Beer Revivals

 Before Bock to the Future, Lost Lagers partnered with the Heurich House Museum in 2013 to recreate a pre-prohibition beer called Heurich’s Lager, brewed by DC Brau.
 Revitalizing a Heurich-era beer is no small feat after a brewery fire in the 1930s took out the brewery’s archives.

-The fire makes it all the more amazing that Jones stumbled upon the discovery that lead to Lost Lager’s second collaboration with the museum, Senate Beer, this past June.
+The fire makes it all the more amazing that Jones stumbled upon the discovery that lead to the museum’s second revival, Senate Beer, this past June.
 While searching in the National Archives for information on Korean War tin rations, Jones found a 20-page lab report from 1948 with scientific analysis of Senate Beer, a flagship brand and the official radio sponsor of Washington’s baseball team.
-Working with Oregon State University’s Fermentation Science Department, Lost Lagers re-birthed the brew to create a light beer with a similar flavor profile to Budweiser.
+Working with Oregon State University’s Fermentation Science Department, Heurich House re-birthed the brew to create a light beer with a similar flavor profile to Budweiser.
 Right Proper Brewing Company produced the beer, which the museum started selling in September.
-If you’re looking to sample Senate Beer, the last opportunity is this weekend at Heurich’s Christkindlmarkt.
+If you’re looking to sample Senate Beer, the last opportunity in 2019 is this weekend at Heurich’s Christkindlmarkt.

 As Senate Beer taps its last keg, Bock to the Future makes its debut.
-Stein discovered the recipe in Smithsonian archives donated by Maryland brewer Walter H. Voigt, with ingredient percentages as a guidebook.
+Stein discovered the recipe in Smithsonian archives donated by Maryland brewer Walter Voigt, with ingredient percentages as a guidebook.
 Working with Denizens Brewing Company founder and Chief Beer Officer Jeff Ramirez, the team remastered the beer, now available at both of Denizens’ outposts in Silver Spring and Riverdale Park.

 Among the challenges of bringing a beer back from the dead?
 Striking a balance between historical accuracy and the modern palate.
 For Bock to the Future, Ramirez lowered the percentage of sugar to better fit 21st century tastes and tools.
 Not to mention, some of the ingredients in ye olde beers are difficult to reproduce.
 Certain hop varieties are hard to track down, modern day water quality is different, and contemporary breweries don’t share the same equipment as their predecessors.